chisophugis/lbd/source/llvmstructure.rst

 Just like C++ class, the keyword “class” is used for declaring data structure layout.
-``Cpu0Reg<string n>`` declare a derived clsas from ``Register<n>`` which is declared by llvm already, and the n is the argument which type is string.
+``Cpu0Reg<string n>`` declare a derived class from ``Register<n>`` which is declared by llvm already, where n is the argument of type string.
-In addition to Register class fields, Cpu0Reg add a new field Num of type 4 bits.
+In addition to inherited from all the fields of Register class, Cpu0Reg add a new field "Num" of type 4 bits.
-Namespace same as  C++'s namespace.
+Namespace is same with  C++ namespace.
 “Def” is used by define(instance) a concrete variable.

 As above, we define a ZERO register which type is Cpu0GPRReg, it's field Num is 0 (4 bits) and field n is “ZERO” (declared in Register class).
 Note the use of “let” expressions to override values that are initially defined in a superclass.
-For example, let Namespace = “Cpu0” in class Cpu0Reg of our example, will override Namespace declared in Register class.
+For example, let Namespace = “Cpu0” in class Cpu0Reg, will override Namespace declared in Register class.
-We also define CPURegs is a variable for type of RegisterClass, where the RegisterClass is llvm built-in class.
+The Cpu0RegisterInfo.td also define that CPURegs is a variable for type of RegisterClass, where the RegisterClass is a llvm built-in class.
-The RegisterClass type is a set/group of Register, so we define a set of Register in CPURegs variable.
+The type of RegisterClass is a set/group of Register, so CPURegs variable is defined with a set of Register.

-I named the instructions td as Cpu0InstrInfo.td which contents as follows,
+The cpu0 instructions td is named to Cpu0InstrInfo.td which contents as follows,

 .. literalinclude:: ../code_fragment/llvmstructure/6.txt